goldenkairos/goldenkairos/README.md

 </div>

 ### ⭐️ Welcome to Minh's Github Page ⭐️
-🌱 I bring a blend of software engineering skills, particularly in web development, and data analyst to the table
+🌱 I bring a blend of software engineering skills, particularly in web development and data analysis to the table

 ❤️ My passion lies in creating applications that tackle real-world issues and harnessing data for well-informed decision-making